 5 Clever Concealer Hacks That Will Hide Dark Circles

-Raise your hand if you’ve succumbed to quarantine anxiety insomnia, have gotten into the habit of picking up your phone every 23 seconds, or just generally aren’t looking your freshest every day.
+Raise your hand if you’re guilty of too many late nights, have gotten into the habit of picking up your phone every 23 seconds, or just generally aren’t looking your freshest every day.
 Or maybe you’re getting enough beauty rest, but the delicate skin under your eyes betray your actual perkiness?
 Whatever the case, we got you.
 We asked top makeup artists to reveal their best, well-kept secret hacks for concealing undereye bags and dark circles.

 1. Take the Anti-Cake Approach

 Throwing as much concealer as possible at your eyes may seem the intuitive approach, but it can sometimes backfire.
 The skin here is more delicate than it is in other areas, so a light hand and less makeup might be your best bet.

 “Because the skin under your eye is thin it is more prone to drying, so packing on thick concealer will weigh down your undereye area and make you look more tired.
 Less product means fewer chances that your concealer will crack,” says Joyce Platon, a makeup artist and the podcast host of HelloBeauty.
 “Use lightweight formulas and strokes, and instead of drawing a triangle underneath your eyes thickly, use a concealer brush and minimum product.
 Keep blending the product out in feathery strokes without adding any more product.”

 It might sound crazy, but that whole anti-cake magic you just applied to your undereye area?
 Repeat the whole process on your eyelids, too.
 “This brightens and ties in the whole eye area together,” Platon says.
 “To set your concealer, place a tissue paper over your under-eye area and lightly dust translucent powder over that area with a small fluffy brush.”